Slow persuasion: Introduction

-A question distinct from, but related to, ours is which static models of information acquisition are equivalent to a model of sequential information acquisition.
-In probability theory, Skorokhod-type embedding theorems can be used to characterise the set of distributions of posterior beliefs that arise from \emph{some} sequential sampling rule. \textcite{MorrisStrack2017} ask what static models of \emph{costly} information acquisition are equivalent to a sequential model of costly information acquisition.

-On the technical side, our model is a stochastic differential game, meaning a stochastic game in continuous time in which the state evolves according to an Itô diffusion.
-Stochastic differential games were introduced by \textcite{Isaacs1954,Isaacs1965}, and have made occasional appearances in economics (see \textcite[§13.3]{FudenbergTirole1991} for some examples).
-The central difficulties in the study of general stochastic differential games are absent in our model because only one player (the principal) is able directly to influence the evolution of the state.
-Like much of this literature, we avoid the technical issues associated with defining strategies in continuous time (e.g. \textcite{SimonStinchcombe1989}) by focussing on Markov perfect equilibria.
+Our material on purely belief-based conflicts of interest contributes to the literature on strategic communication with heterogeneous beliefs \parencite[e.g.][]{CheKartik2009,VandenSteen2009}.
+In unconstrained persuasion, full information is provided when the conflict of interest is rooted in differing beliefs alone \parencite[e.g.][]{AlonsoCamara2016}.
+We show that slow persuasion overturns this conclusion.

 Viscosity solutions of differential equations were introduced by \textcite{CrandallLions1983}.
-We give a brief exposition and some references in \cref{app:viscosity_intro}.
-Viscosity solutions have begun to be used in macroeconomics; see in particular \textcite{AchdouEtAl2017}.
-The best-reply problem in these models is simpler than in ours because the flow payoff is continuous, singularities cannot arise, and the HJB equation is a first- as opposed to a second-order differential equation.
+We give a brief exposition and some references in \cref{suppl:viscosity_intro}.
+Viscosity methods have begun to be used in economic theory \parencite[e.g.][]{NikandrovaPancs2018,KeVillas-Boas2019,KellerRady2020,Zhong2019,BarillaGoncalves2022}.
+Our sender's best-reply problem is non-standard due the discontinuities in her flow payoff and her ability to freeze the state variable (the public belief), precluding off-the-shelf use of standard results.

+Our technical contribution is related to \textcite{KuvalekarLipnowski2020}, who also adapt arguments from the viscosity literature to deal with discontinuities in flow payoffs.
+Their goal is to establish smooth pasting for their model, a property which fails in our setting (as the value may have kinks).
+We instead derive a dynamic programming principle.